mobiedock-lmu/solar-scooter-project/Documents/SoftwareDesignDescription.md

 #### 6.2.3 Human Interfaces

-**Home Page:** This screen shall be displayed upon opening the application.
+**6.2.3.1 -- Home Page:** This screen shall be displayed upon opening the application.
 There shall be a map that displays scooter, bikes, and charger locations.
 The user can locate the nearest charger on/or bike/scooter.
 When a user clicks a charging station, a popup screen shows a street view of the charging station, allows for location info to be shared to another user, and indicates the number of available bays at the station.
 A collapsable menu will allow for navigation to other pages.
 (See figures below)

 <img src="./images/homepage-1.png" height="500" style="display: inline-block;">

-**Charging Station Menu:** When a user clicks on a charging station icon, a pop up menu will appear.
+**6.2.3.2 -- Charging Station Menu:** When a user clicks on a charging station icon, a pop up menu will appear.
 This allows the user to reserve a bay, start a trip, report problems at the bay, and earn rewards.
 There will also be a warning for traffic, data on distance of trip, and a display of the assigned dock.

 <img src="./images/station-menu.png" height="500">

-##### Figure 3: Bird - Incentive Tracking
+**6.2.3.3 -- Charging Station Menu:**

 <img src="./images/Bird_incentive_tracking_mockup.png" height="500">

 ## 6.2       Architectural Design